 Switching (someone already in the UK under a different immigration category applying to extend their stay under a different immigration category)

-It is possible for those who are in the United Kingdom as Tier 1 Post Study Workers to switch into the Tier 1 Entrepreneur category, and for those who are here under Tier 4 as students as a Graduate Entrepreneur.
+It is possible for those who are in the United Kingdom under the Tier (1 Post Study Worker) or Tier 4 (general) category to switch into the Tier 1 Entrepreneur category.
+For those who have the required endorsement and UK degree, there is also the option of applying as a Graduate Entrepreneur.

 Can I extend it?

 Yes, if you can prove that you have invested the funds.
 You also need to prove that you:

 Have created at least two new jobs for British citizens or settled workers –these rules can be flexible, arrange a consultation to find out more.

 Yes, the standard requirement for settlement is five years spent in this category.
 It is also possible to fast-track the time spent in the UK to obtain settlement if you create ten jobs or achieve an annual turnover of £5 million a year.

 You may also be interested in a Tier 1 Investor Visa if you’re looking to invest in a UK based company.

 Important: Tier 1 (Entrepreneur) visa changes introduced on 31 January 2013.

 The Entry Clearance Officer must be satisfied that: